japgolly/scalajs-react/doc/USAGE.md

 * Where `setState(State)` is applicable, you can also run `modState(State => State)`.

+* Since `setState` and `modState` return callbacks, if you need to call them from outside of a component, e.g. by accessing the backend of a mounted component, call `.runNow()` to trigger the change.
+Else the callback will never run.

 * `SyntheticEvent`s have numerous aliases that reduce verbosity.
   For example, in place of `SyntheticKeyboardEvent[HTMLInputElement]` you can use `ReactKeyboardEventI`.
   See [TYPES.md](TYPES.md) for details.